Electric-magnetic duality of lattice systems with topological order: Measuring topology with tensor networks

 Some physical consequences of EM duality are immediate.
-First of all, EM duality allows us to probe the topology of the surface underlying the lattice models by using only locally defined states.
+First of all, EM duality allows us to measure the topology of the surface underlying the lattice models by using only locally defined states.

-As shown in~\cite{BMCA}, each $[ \mathrm{D} (H) ]_\Lambda$ model has one canonical tensor network ground state $\lvert \psi ( H, \, \Lambda ) \rangle$ constructed from \emph{identical} tensors at each site, which are defined solely by the structure of $H$.
+As shown in~\cite{BMCA}, each $[ \mathrm{D} (H) ]_\Lambda$ model has one canonical tensor network ground state $| \psi ( H, \, \Lambda ) \rangle$ constructed from \emph{identical} tensors at each site, which are defined solely by the structure of $H$.

-{}From the corresponding canonical state $\lvert \psi ( H^\ast, \, \Lambda^\ast ) \rangle$ of the dual $[ \mathrm{D} (H^\ast) ]_{ \Lambda^\ast }$ model on the dual lattice we can obtain another ground state of the original $[ \mathrm{D} (H) ]_\Lambda$ model by using the duality map~(\ref{emduality}):
+{}From the corresponding canonical state $| \psi ( H^\ast, \, \Lambda^\ast ) \rangle$ of the dual $[ \mathrm{D} (H^\ast) ]_{ \Lambda^\ast }$ model on the dual lattice we can obtain another ground state of the original $[ \mathrm{D} (H) ]_\Lambda$ model by using the duality map~\eqref{emduality}:

-The relation between $\lvert \psi ( H, \, \Lambda ) \rangle$ and $\lvert \widetilde{\psi} ( H, \, \Lambda ) \rangle$ depends on the topology of the surface underlying $\Lambda$.
+The relation between $| \psi ( H, \, \Lambda ) \rangle$ and $| \widetilde{\psi} ( H, \, \Lambda ) \rangle$ depends on the topology of the surface underlying $\Lambda$.
 On the sphere, for instance, the ground level is nondegenerate, so both ground states are the same.
 On a topologically nontrivial surface such as the torus, these ground states can be shown to always be linearly independent.